 The objective of selective clinical rotations is to provide a framework for the evaluation and management of the patient with acute and chronic pathophysiology that requires the consultation of the specialty physician.
 The osteopathic medical student is given the opportunity to observe and participate in the management of medical cases in the hospital environment and experience the intricacies of necessary diagnostic and therapeutic planned procedures.
-It is suggested that selective rotations are served in the core site, to facilitate recognition of the role played by the medical specialist in the care of hospitalized patients.
 Students must follow the following procedure:

 - 1. Submit a Selective Request Form to the Director of Clinical Rotations and your Clinical Clerkship Coordinator. - 2.
 All requests must be submitted at least 60 days prior to the anticipated start date of the rotation.
-Students must be in Good Standing, as defined in Student Responsibilities section of this manual to apply.
 Selective rotation requests may be denied if requests are submitted without sufficient time to process them.